apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
 4. Mesos allows to retrieve tasks' logs from browser.
-To look through Ignite logs click on `Sandbox`.
+To look through Ignite logs, click on `Sandbox`.
 [block:image]
 {
   "images": [